 Learn about the healthy and balanced diet that can help in reducing inflammation of joints.
 Read on to how diet can affect arthritis conditions.
-Call us today at Northstar Joint and Pain for more information or schedule an appointment online.
-We are conveniently located at 7704 San Jacinto Pl Suite #200 Plano, TX 75024.
+Contact us today at Northstar Joint and Pain for more information or schedule an appointment online.
+We have convenient locations to serve in Plano, TX and Denton, TX.

 Table of Content:

 What factors contribute to the development of knee arthritis?

 What is an anti-inflammatory diet?

 Foods that are part of an anti-inflammatory diet: